Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Threat mitigation for well understood and documented privacy threats to the users of the service and in some cases to the operators of the service.
-* Optimization of privacy services from an operational or management perspective
+* Optimization of privacy services from an operational or management perspective.
-* Additional options that could further enhance the privacy and usability of the service
+* Additional options that could further enhance the privacy and usability of the service.

-This document does not specify policy only best practice, however for DNS Privacy services to be considered compliant with these best practice guidelines they SHOULD implement (where appropriate) all:
+This document does not specify policy - only best practice, however for DNS Privacy services to be considered compliant with these best practice guidelines they SHOULD implement (where appropriate) all:

-* Threat mitigations to be minimally compliant
+* Threat mitigations to be minimally compliant.
-* Optimizations to be moderately compliant
+* Optimizations to be moderately compliant.
-* Additional options to be maximally compliant
+* Additional options to be maximally compliant.

 ## On the wire between client and server